-Oppenheimer’s debut feature film, The Act of Killing (2014 Oscar® Nominee for Best Documentary), was named Film of the Year in 2013 by the Guardian and the Sight and Sound Film Poll, and won over 70 awards, including a European Film Award, a BAFTA, an Asia Pacific Screen Award, a Berlinale Audience Award, and the Guardian Film Award for Best Film.
-His second film, The Look of Silence (2016 Oscar® Nominee for Best Documentary), premiered at the Venice Film Festival, where it won five awards, including the Grand Jury Prize and the FIPRESCI Prize.
-Since then, The Look of Silence has also received over 70 awards, including the Independent Spirit, International Documentary Association and Gotham Awards.
-The two films have helped transform Indonesia’s understanding of the most important event in its modern history – the 1965-66 genocide – inspiring a movement for truth, reconciliation and justice.
-Beyond Indonesia, public discussion around the films prompted the US government to declassify 30,000 previously secret files detailing America’s complicity in the massacres.
-Cinema Eye Honors named Joshua Oppenheimer a decade-defining filmmaker in 2016, and both his films as decade-defining films.
-Joshua Oppenheimer was the 2017 Guest Director of the Telluride Film Festival, won of the City of Cologne’s Phoenix Prize in 2016, and served on the jury of the 2016 Venice Film Festival.
-Oppenheimer is Principal Investigator on the Arts and Humanities Research Council-funded Documentary of the Imagination research project, with Co-Investigator Professor Rosie Thomas.
+Joshua Oppenheimer is Professor of Film, and a two-time Academy Award nominee and BAFTA prizewinner.
+His films have redefined the possibilities of documentary cinema.
+His debut feature, The Act of Killing (2014) was Oscar® Nominee for Best Documentary, and has won many awards.
+His second film, The Look of Silence (2016 Oscar® Nominee for Best Documentary), premiered at the Venice Film Festival, where it won five awards, including the Grand Jury Prize.
+Both films have helped transform Indonesia’s understanding of the most important event in its modern history – the 1965-66 genocide – inspiring a movement for truth, reconciliation and justice.
+Beyond Indonesia, public discussions around the films prompted the US government to declassify 30,000 previously secret files detailing America’s complicity in the massacres.
+Cinema Eye Honors named Joshua a decade-defining filmmaker in 2016, and both his films as decade-defining films.
+In 2014, he was awarded a MacArthur Fellowship.
+He is Principal Investigator on the project Documentary of the Imagination, funded by the Arts and Humanities Research Council.

 Film and Media